All Episodes

 And now they'll never pay that money back.

-Let's remember all of that populist rhetoric, all that bluster, all of Obama talking about is evil Wall Street guys, how he's gonna protect you from these guys, these guys are not gonna make their bonus payments, they're not gonna pay all those bonus.
+Listen, for all of that populist rhetoric, all that bluster, all of Obama talking about these evil Wall Street guys, how he's going to protect you from these guys.

-We're gonna make sure these people, we're gonna send acorn out there, we're gonna disrupt their lives, they're gonna make their lives miserable, and all the while it's the rich Wall Street bankers that voted for Obama that are getting bailed out.
+And all the while, it's the rich Wall Street bankers that voted for Obama that are getting bailed out.

 It takes me back.